 I grew up in the Tyrolean Alps (Thiersee, Austria).
 A classical philologist, I received a Ph.D. (summa cum laude) from the University of Innsbruck, where I was also trained as a manuscript expert.
 I joined the Classics department at Princeton in September 2016, after having taught the Classics for two years at the University of Vienna.
 Prior to that, over the period of six-and-a-half years, I held four different research positions at Oxford University, where I also taught.

 My research focuses primarily on Latin language and literature, with a particular interest in Late and Medieval Latin, on textual transmission and criticism, paleography and codicology (including palimpsest studies), glossography, textual materiality, intellectual history, and the reception of the classics in the Latin West, including philosophy.
-I am currently working on a monograph and an edition (with commentary and translation (under contract with Oxford University Press) of a Medieval Latin text with the charming title Totum nihil (‘A whole lot of nothing’), which I discovered a number of years ago, and which has preoccupied me ever since.
+I am currently working on a monograph and a critical edition (with commentary and translation (under contract with Oxford University Press) of a Medieval Latin text with the charming title Totum nihil, which I discovered a number of years ago, and which has preoccupied me ever since.

-I have taught courses on Greek language, Latin language and literature (Classical, Late, Medieval and Neo-Latin, at all levels), Platonism, the Middle Ages, paleography and the history of the book, and classical reception in the Latin West and Greek East, and have supervised undergraduate independent work on various topics.
+I have taught courses on Greek language, Latin language and literature (Classical, Late, Medieval and Neo-Latin, at all levels), Platonism, Latin paleography, the history of the book, and classical reception in the Latin West and Greek East, and have supervised undergraduate independent work on various topics.
 At Princeton, I offer courses mainly in Classics and in Medieval Studies.
 I am the founder of the Princeton Paleography Lab (PPLab) and host its Latin version.